 Fortunately, you can do some smart methods to help yourself and your company to do the value determination.
-First, you have to produce valid proof that your car was in good conditions when the accident occurred; car in good condition has better value than a wreck.
+First, you have to produce valid proof that your car was in good condition when the accident occurred; cars in good condition has better value than a wreck.
 Bring a copy of maintenance records including oil changes and inspection by an authorized mechanic.
 The records will tell your company that your auto was regularly maintained, meaning it was actually in great shape (in terms of appearance and performance) when the accident occurred.
-Moreover, you probably had special features installed such as multimedia system, Anti-theft system, anti-lock brakes, rear view camera, or 5-harness seat belt.
+Moreover, you probably had special features installed such as multimedia system, anti-theft system, anti-lock brakes, rear view camera or 5-harness seat belts.
 The car insurance company may charge you more because of some special upgrades, so make sure that your insurer includes that in the evaluation.

 Another good thing is to find at least three dealers and get quotes on a replacement from them; make sure all dealers in your local area or at least within a short driving distance from your home.
 Present the quotes to your insurer and ask your insurer to provide a list of some car dealers who probably can provide a car for the price listed in the quotes.
 If you are not satisfied with the company’s value determination or you get less than you expect, you can choose to do mediation.
 So, meaning you present the case to a third party (neutral) to get help to settle the dispute or arbitration, or you can even request a formal inquiry to the court.